Skip to main content

 Patient: Well, the tooth has been bothering me, and it sometimes hurts when I drink something cold.
 Does it look that bad?

-Dentist: Well, we’re going to have to remove the decay, and then we need to put in a filling in, or if the decay is extensive, we can’t repair it, we might have to put in a crown on your tooth.
+Dentist: Well, we’re going to have to remove the decay, and then we need to put in a filling, or if the decay is extensive, we can’t repair it, we might have to put in a crown on your tooth.
 Or as a last resort, we’ll have to extract the tooth.

 Patient: Uh, well, that sounds painful!